‘The Bachelor’ 2017 Spoilers For Episode 3: Five Women Go Home And The Villain Stirs Up Trouble In A Whipped Cream Bikini

-Last week on The Bachelor, Nick Viall didn’t get to have a rose ceremony and send anyone home during it, but that wasn’t because of anything he did.
-No, ABC simply decided to slap a “To Be Continued” on episode two and push some things to this upcoming week.
-So, if things catch up in episode three, Nick will end up sending five women home this week and the villain will continue to shock the world and the other contestants.
+Last week on The Bachelor, Nick Viall didn’t get to have a rose ceremony and send anyone home, but that wasn’t because of anything he did.
+No, ABC simply decided to slap a “To Be Continued” on Episode 2 and push some things to this upcoming week.
+So, if things catch up in Episode 3, Nick will end up sending five women home this week and the villain will continue to shock the world and the other contestants.

 Please let it be known that there are possible spoilers ahead for the new and upcoming season of The Bachelor starring Nick Viall.
 If you don’t want to know them, stop reading now.